 We hypothesize that CP-knowers will exhibit higher left parietal activation, defined by increased HbO/decreased HHb, relative to subset-knowers because they are more advanced in their conceptual knowledge about the meaning of number words (Hypothesis 1).
 Moreover, CP-knowers will exhibit higher bilateral parietal functional connectivity, defined by functional co-activation between these two regions, relative to subset-knowers because they have built a link between number words and intuitive representations of quantity (Hypothesis 2).
 We summarised the direction of the hypotheses in Figure 1.

 Figure 1: conceptual visualisation of the hypotheses for this study.
 According to Hypothesis 1, CP-knowers will exhibit higher left parietal activation, defined by increased HbO/decreased HHb, in both conditions relative to subset-knowers because they are more advanced in their conceptual knowledge about the meaning of number words.
 Similarly, according to Hypothesis 2, CP-knowers will exhibit higher bilateral parietal functional connectivity, defined by functional co-activation between these two regions.
 Please note that in both hypotheses, we expect smaller differences between CP-knowers and subset-knowers for the number word ‘four’ than for the number word ‘eight’.
-Smaller group difference for the number word ‘four’ is expected because while both CP- and subset-knowers understand the number word ‘four’ and are expected to have a strong parietal response, CP-knowers are more advanced, so their parietal response will be stronger as compared to subset-knowers.
+While both CP- and subset-knowers understand the number word ‘four’ and are expected to have a strong parietal response, CP-knowers are more advanced, so their parietal response will be stronger as compared to subset-knowers.
 However, a larger group difference for the number word ‘eight’ is expected because subset-knowers do not understand the number word ‘eight’ yet and are thus not expected to have a strong parietal response.
 CP-knowers, however, have a much better understanding of the number word ‘eight’, and are expected to have a strong parietal response.
 Please also note that the lines’ angle of inclination serves only illustrative purposes, namely, showing which group and which condition is suggested to have the highest activation (Hypothesis 1) or strongest connectivity (Hypothesis 2).

 Material and Methods

+Bayes factor design analysis

 Since this is the first fNIRS study of numerical knowledge acquisition in preschool children, the sample size calculation is based on the most relevant study by Holloway et al. (2013).
 They had two groups of adult participants: bilingual in English and Chinese, and fluent in English but not Chinese.
 In one of their conditions, Chinese numbers were used.
 Therefore, while these numbers were familiar (i.e., semantically meaningful) for the bilingual participants, they all seemed to be unfamiliar for English monolingual participants.
 Holloway et al. (2013) observed significant group differences in the right IPS activation during this Chinese numerical adaptation task.
 We used the means and standard error values of bilingual (M = 0.406, SE = 0.101) and monolingual (M = 0.153, SE = 0.089) groups provided on p.
 395-396 of Holloway et al. (2013) in the Chinese numerical adaptation condition.
 These values were used to calculate the standard deviation values (SD = 0.364 for bilingual, and SD = 0.321 for monolingual) and the Cohen’s d effect size of 0.73.